 It is Just Too Cold

 In the vast majority of cases, the reason why bees will not accept the sugar syrup provided from a feeder is simply that it is too cold.
 What matters here though is the temperature of the syrup itself (although this is of course influenced by how cold it is).
-When its temperature drops to around 10°C, bees will simply reject the syrup.
+When its temperature drops to around 50F (10C), bees will simply reject it.

 Depending on where you live, these temperature usually become common from the early fall onwards, so this can become a real problem for some beekeepers.